hoangduytran/blender-manual/manual/interface/controls/nodes/editing.rst

    after that node's operation has been applied.
 This can also be toggled by clicking the material ball icon in the node header.

+   .. note:: This operator are only available in the :doc:`Compositor </compositing/index>`.

 .. _bpy.ops.node.hide_socket_toggle:

 Toggle Hidden Node Sockets :kbd:`Ctrl-H`